 “Tyrel,” Kaveri murmured.
 “Wake up.”

 Tyrel woke groggily, disoriented and confused.
-He blinked and focused on Kaveri, kneeling beside him with a plate in one hand, a cup in the other.
+He blinked and focused on Kaveri, kneeling beside him with a bowl of thin hammered bronze in one hand, a matching cup in the other.

 “We should get deeper after you eat,” Madoc said.
 “I did some scouting.
 We do have a few on our trail, although they aren’t close.
 We don’t need to run, but we should keep moving.
 How are you feeling?”